 Archibald R. M. Ritter May 25, 2016

 Cuba has experienced a serious “de-industrialization” from which, by mid-2016, it had not recovered.
 The causes of the collapse are complex and multi-dimensional.
 The consequences include job and income loss, the loss of an important part of its economic base, the loss of much of the potential for export expansion and diversification, and rust-belt style industrial and urban decay.
-Can Cuba recover from this collapse?
+Can Cuba's manufacturing sector recover from this collapse?
 What can be done to reverse this situation?

 Table 1.
 The Manufacturing Sector in the Cuban Economy, 1989 and 2014